British 90s nostalgia and shite

 phones

 But they all look pretty much the same, don't they?
-I swear that numbers 3 and 5 are the same phone.
+Numbers 3 and 5 even look identical.

 3 and 5 phones2